 Digital Forest is an interactive animation where the plants and creatures of the forest react to visitors’ presence and movement.
 I created the Digital Forest installation for Provinssi 2017, a music festival organized in Seinäjoki, Finland during summer.
 In 2017 Provinssi commissioned art works across the spectrum of art forms and the main themes of the visual programme were environment and technology.

-At present, human destiny is shaped by two massive forces: climate change and massive development of technology.
+At present, human destiny is shaped by two massive forces: climate change and rapid development of technology.
 Humans are destroying nature and causing countless species to become extinct, while at the same time new forms of life are created through genetic engineering.
 Also new paradigms of virtual worlds are changing the experience of online and offline worlds and blurring the line between biology and technology even more.
 The technologist Kevin Kelly thinks that technology is a force of nature, evolving over time under the same principles as any living species.
-But it also seems that when you get deep down into how nature works, basically everything in the universe is made of mathematics.
+But it also seems that when you get deep down into how nature works, basically everything in the universe from rainbows and shadows to spider webs and honeycombs is made of mathematics.

 The audience will lose their sense of the outside world inside the colourful forest and can freely explore the space and interact with its creatures.
 However, the night in the forest is full of dangers: wild animals are hanging back in the shadows and their eyes are tracking visitors’ every move.